binalyze/n8n-nodes-binalyze-air/README.md

 - **AIR Instance URL** - The base URL of your Binalyze AIR instance (e.g., `https://air-demo.binalyze.com`)
 - **AIR API Token** - A valid API token generated from your AIR instance's Integrations > API Tokens section

-All resources support flexible identification methods:
+Most resources support n8n Resource Locator pattern for a better UX:
 - **From List** - Select from a searchable dropdown of available items
 - **By ID** - Direct identification using numeric or GUID identifiers
-- **By Name/Username** - Human-readable identification using names or usernames
+- **By Name** - Human-readable identification using names

 ## Prerequisites